BlenderVR/source/docs/manual/processor-file/osc_api.rst

     osc_user.mute(True)
     osc_user.volume('%45')

-The first line grants access to the OSC user named "Binaural 1" in the configuration file (attached to blenderVR user A, see above).
-Thanks to the definition of user / listener in the configuration file, each blenderVR user position/orientation ('user A' here) will be synchronized form blenderVR to the sound rendering engine.
+The first line grants access to the OSC user named ``Binaural 1`` in the configuration file (attached to BlenderVR ``user A`, see above).
+Thanks to the definition of user / listener in the configuration file, each BlenderVR user position/orientation ('user A' here) will be synchronized form BlenderVR to the sound rendering engine.

 The next lines will send the following messages to the Sound Engine: